Kotter’s 8 Step Change Model is a great way to herald change in your organization.

 Change is not Easy

 Change is never easy.
 Not for an individual and certainly not for an organization.
 These days so many organizations are almost the size of small economies – in revenues and some even in the number of people.
 When this is so, it takes a lot of effort to turnaround the place for accepting change in processes and doing things.
 But without that nothing can be accomplished.
 One company I have personally admired in terms of heralding and instituting change is IBM.
-What started out as a calculator company, became the Mainframe powerhouse to a consumer computers and products giant.
+What started out as a calculator company, became the Mainframe powerhouse to consumer computers and products giant.
 When it realized – and very early in the game – that the future of computers and consumer machines is limited, it changed all the way to a services company by acquiring PricewaterhouseCoopers.
-And then it became a services leader.
+And then it became a service leader.
 And all through it was a company of 200-300,000 people.
 That is no joke.
 One of the things that it always succeeded in was communication with the employees who were part of the change.
 The employees were brought on board first.
 And that has made all the difference!